Sivaaa44/VAL-DISASTER/README.md

 Download this file in the same directory as the main project folder https://drive.google.com/drive/folders/1OJw1pThEy0ZjPVdGu3Zrn4yGZ4w-q8Z1?usp=sharing

+set paths to ur valo-57ce4.json in combinedmk2.py file given in the link

 PS: needs some editing and more environment variables instead of actual paths